ductho-le/BoneDC/README.md

 - Parallel Computing Toolbox
 - `chebdif` function (or an equivalent Chebyshev differentiation function) – [@DMSUITE](https://www.mathworks.com/matlabcentral/fileexchange/29-dmsuite) by J.A.C Weideman

-ℹ️ *The `chebdif.m` is included with permission from Prof. J.A.C.
+ℹ️ *The `chebdif.m` function is included with permission from Prof. J.A.C.
 Weideman.
 Please cite his original work when using it.*

 ## Getting Started